TranPhucVinh/Raspberry-Pi-GNU/Platforms interaction/ThingsBoard.md

 sudo apt -y install postgresql sudo service postgresql start
 ```
+Once PostgreSQL is installed, you need to create a new user or set the password for the the main user:
 ```sh
 pi@raspberrypi:~/Downloads $ sudo service postgresql start
 pi@raspberrypi:~/Downloads $ sudo su - postgres